jmlastimoso/marphycolab-website/content/authors/gs-brix/_index.md

 - Grad Students
 ---

-Brix will look at the ecology of Sargassum-dominated communities and their responses to changes in sea surface temperatures, particularly in their reproductive seasonalities.
+Brix will look at the ecology of *Sargassum*-dominated communities and their responses to changes in sea surface temperatures, particularly in their reproductive seasonalities.
 His work is envisioned to provide insights on how to manage these ecologically- and economically-important yet vulnerable resources in light of the current exploitations and climatic changes.